Around France

 The Barefoot Blogger is on a quest to find out about olive oil.

-The Languedoc region of France is the largest producer of wines in the country.
+The Languedoc/Occitanie region of France is the largest producer of wines in the country.
 Mixed in with the acres of vineyards are a multitude of olive trees.
-So, while France lags behind Spain and Italy in producing olive oil, a lot of “moulins olive à huile” (olive oil mills) are right around where I live in Uzes,
+So, while France lags behind Spain and Italy in producing olive oil, many “moulins olive à huile” (olive oil mills) are right around where I live in Uzès.
+I went to search for olive oil.

-Just outside Uzes, I found a moulin olive à huile in the oddest place.
+Outside Uzès, I found a moulin in the oddest place.

 Moulin olive à huile in Saint-Hippolyte-de-Montaigu

-The road-side moulin is in the tiny village of Saint-Hippolyte-de-Montaigu.
-The town runs along the street between Uzes and Bagnols.
-If you don’t know where to look, you’ll miss the moulin.
+The roadside moulin is in the tiny village of Saint-Hippolyte-de-Montaigu.
+The town runs along the street between Uzès and Bagnols.
+You’ll miss the moulin if you don’t know where to look.

 But not this day.
 Signs and Halloween decorations marked the spot.

-A drive around to the back of the “compound” revealed a holding tank for olive oil … and the remains of an 11th century chapel.
+A drive around the back of the “compound” revealed a holding tank for oil … and the remains of an 11th-century chapel.

 Moulin à huile Saint-Hippolyte-de-Montaigu